 Odorous Ant Habits

-Odorous house ants are very difficult to control because of their social behaviors.
+The odorous ant, or odorous house ant, can be very difficult to control because of their social behaviors.
 They have adapted to live in a wide variety of climates and environments, and commonly nest in sand, pastures, fields, forests, houses, and under stones or logs.
 They have also been found to nest under existing animal nests and under stumps or dead trees.
 Workers will collect honeydew from aphids and other insects and will actually protect them from other predators (they recognize that these insects provide a food source and are therefore worthy of protection).
 They will also eat a variety of foods, but tend to be more attracted to sweeter substances.

 Because odorous house ants will have multiple queens within a colony, they will often separate (or “bud”) away from the main colony to start up a separate colony.
 They may do this by themselves, or they will often leave with other worker ants.
 This makes predicting their movements and behaviors difficult.